sisinflab/Multimodal-Feature-Extractor/README.md

 # Multimodal Feature Extractor

+**DISCLAIMER** This repository is no longer mantained.
+Please refer to our framework [Ducho](https://github.com/sisinflab/Ducho) for an improved and more recent version of this project.

 This repository provides a Python implementation to extract multimodal features from images and texts, either high-level ones from pretrained deep learning models (e.g., CNNs-extracted embeddings), or low-level ones (e.g., color and shape).

 List of publications that used the codes from this repository: